Skip to content

 }

-IOS with SwiftUI (without the experimental ApplicationLifecycle)
+iOS with Compose or SwiftUI (without the experimental ApplicationLifecycle)

-1. Create RootHolder class that holds the root component and its lifecycle.
+Step 1.
+Create RootHolder class that holds the root component and its lifecycle.

 class RootHolder : ObservableObject {